 Attendees of the IBL workshop are highly encouraged to select a target course that they will teach in the academic year following the workshop.
 Course materials sessions allow attendees an opportunity to develop materials specific to their teaching style and institutional environment.
 Attendees are encouraged to select an upper-division math course (if possible), because it is easier to implement IBL at this level.
 However, we can work with you to help select your easiest course to get started with utilizing IBL teaching methods.
 With that aside, attendees are welcome to focus on courses such as Pre-Calculus courses, Calculus, Math for Liberal Arts, Math for Secondary or Elementary Teaching, Statistics and second year Calculus Courses (DiffEq, Linear Algebra).

 *Eligibility: Math Faculty of all ranks employed at colleges and universities with undergraduate programs in North America are eligible to apply.
-Unfortunately, K-12 teachers are not eligible.
-Graduate students, postdocs, and assistant professors are especially encouraged to apply.
+Unfortunately, K-12 teachers and graduate students are not eligible.
+Postdocs, and assistant professors are especially encouraged to apply.
 Please see the answers below to some frequently asked questions about the workshops.
 However, if you have any further questions or need clarification, please contact Stan Yoshinobu, the AIBL Project Director.